Abderrahim-HADDEJI/Data-Science-Project-with-Housing-Dataset/README.md

 In this project, we will work with a housing data set to perform the following important tasks:

     - Data Import and first Inspection

-    - Data Cleaning and Creating additional Features
+    - Data Cleaning and Creating Additional Features

-    - Identitying which Factors influence House Prices
+    - Identifying which Factors influence House Prices

-    - Advanced Explanatory Data Analyis with Seaborn
+    - Advanced Explanatory Data Analysis with Seaborn

     - Feature Engineering